Fuyukai/Tinlok/docs/notes/note-issues.rst

   - Some methods like ``ByteString.split`` are particularly ripe for improvement

-* Low-level system interface doesn't support non-blocking sockets

 * If you are stupid and do fork-exec file descriptors will be copied (no O_CLOEXC yet)

+* Win32 support:

   * Win32 path methods will do a LOT of system calls

     - Thank its weird concept of symbolic links for this.

     - Linux doesn't have this issue because symlinks can always be treated as just files, and it has realpath() to do the symlink shenanigans for us.

+  * No winsock support (although Syscall does initialise WinSock)

+  * No overlapped support on files.

 .. _ipaddress: https://docs.python.org/3/library/ipaddress.html
 .. _KT-41853: https://youtrack.jetbrains.com/issue/KT-41853